 - A law professor and fraud expert calling Briggs’ actions toward one of his former clients a “serious attorney ethics violation”;

 - Briggs’ wife’s conflicts-of-interest that resulted in San Diego taxpayers being awarded $143,382; and much more.

-After 17 stories, San Diegans for Open Government — Briggs’ most litigious nonprofit — sued inewsource and San Diego State University (where inewsource is housed).
+After 17 stories, San Diegans for Open Government — Briggs’ most litigious nonprofit — sued inewsource and San Diego State University (where inewsource is housed) in April 2015.

 It did not challenge the accuracy of inewsource reports about Briggs.
 Instead, it challenged the terms of the contract inewsource and SDSU have for space.
 For the first time, the nonprofit was represented by an attorney other than one from the Briggs Law Corp.

 inewsource won the case at the Superior Court.
 San Diegans for Open Government appealed and lost again at the appellate court level, with a three-judge panel agreeing that the lawsuit was an attempt to curtail free speech rights.

 The California Supreme Court refused to hear the case in September.

 We'll let you know when big things happen.